AlessioAlbertoLodge/AlessioAlbertoLodge/README.md

 ## :seedling: Skills Developed
 - **Web Development**: Leveraged HTML and CSS to design a user-friendly interface for the wind farm model website.
 - **Simulation and Modeling**: Developed low-order wake effect models to simulate wind distribution within the farms based on layout, turbine selection and wind resource
-- **Programming**: Developed on Python, the open-source and data-science-prone language was crucial for the successful outcome of the project.
-I improved my proficiency by utilising novel libraries for GIS data processing, statistical analysis
+- **Programming**: The web-based model was created on Python, its open-source and data-science-prone versatility was crucial for the successful outcome of the project.
+I improved my proficiency by utilising novel libraries for GIS data processing, time-series forecasting, optimization, statistical analysis, website creation, and interactive plotting
 -  **Software Development**: Created the web-based application by exploiting best practice software development structures and pipelines.
 - **Data Analysis**: Conducted extensive data analysis to validate the simulation results, ensuring accuracy and reliability.
 - **API Data Management**: Implemented automatic wind speed data querying, enabling the code to communicate via API to online wind speed databases (ERA5 Reanalysis), based on user inputs, to obtain historical wind speeds